 Last week I caught up with an old friend who leads a financial PR business in China.
 We fell to reminiscing about corporate life in multinationals, and it didn’t take long for the old discontent to resurface (he’s still harness, … Continue reading

-Posted in Advertising, African Business, Behaviour change, Brand Marketing, Branded behaviours, Chris Harrison Africa, Culture change, Direct marketing, Global Brands, Internal brand, Local Brands, Millenials, The Brand Inside, Uncategorized
+Posted in Advertising, African Business, Behaviour change, Brand Marketing, Branded behaviours, Chris Harrison Africa, Culture change, Direct marketing, Global Brands, Internal brand, Local Brands, Machine and human, Millenials, The Brand Inside

 Tagged Business, Campaigns, CEO's, China, Companies, Corporate, Culture, enterprise, entrepreneurial, finance, Globally, Millennials, money, multinationals, Organisations, PR